threedworld-mit/tdw/Documentation/misc_frontend/video.md

 DISPLAY=:0 ffmpeg -video_size 256x256 -f x11grab -i :0.0+0,0 -f pulse -ac 2 -i default output.mp4
 ```

+See above for instructions for how to use ffmpeg with x11grab; all of video recording suggestions are applicable to video+audio recording.

 #### On a personal computer

-See above for instructions for how to use ffmpeg.
+See above for instructions for how to use ffmpeg with x11grab.
 If you are using Linux, you can probably skip step 1.

 You can also use [OBS](https://obsproject.com), which has limited command-line functionality.
 After installing OBS, you'll need to configure it yourself to get the audio-visual setup you need (there's a lot of documentation and tutorials for OBS online).